Imperial Bedroom: Retrospective appraisal

-In later decades, Imperial Bedroom has received acclaim as one of Costello's best and most essential records, with some proclaiming it his masterpiece.
+In later decades, Imperial Bedroom has received acclaim as one of Costello's best records, with some proclaiming it his masterpiece.
 Commentators agreed the record was Costello's showcase as a songwriter, standing as the Bob Dylan or Van Morrison of the new wave era, and earning him the respect of musicians and critics who disregarded him as a punk rocker.
 In his book Let Them All Talk, Hinton proclaims Imperial Bedroom as "an album of astonishing vitality and musical optimism" that "remains perhaps his most perfect achievement", occupying "an aural richness" that would return on 1996's All This Useless Beauty.
 Reviewing Costello's entire career, Klinger argued that its musical styles predated the artist's collaborations with Burt Bacharach, Allen Toussaint and the Brodsky Quartet.
 On its 40th anniversary, Allison Rapp of Ultimate Classic Rock stated that Imperial Bedroom was one of Costello's most mature attempts at wrestling with one's existentialism.

 The production has been praised for its intricacy, offering a listening experience that rewards repeated listens.
 Others have argued the album has aged well and highlight its wordplay, and the performances of the Attractions.
-Mojo's Mat Snow gave particularly praise to Bruce Thomas's basslines and compared him to that of Paul McCartney, calling his work "models of dramatic invention".
+Mojo's Mat Snow gave particular praise to Bruce Thomas's basslines and compared them to that of Paul McCartney, calling his work "models of dramatic invention".
 Bruce himself considered it Costello and the Attractions' best record: "We were all throwing in musical ideas."
 In his book The Words and Music of Elvis Costello, Perone contends that the LP demonstrated that the band could thrive in a more musically expansive environment compared to previous albums.
-Outside music, actor Robert Downey Jr. named Imperial Bedroom his favourite album of all time in 2005.
-Speaking to Uncut, the actor stated:
+Actor Robert Downey Jr. named Imperial Bedroom his favourite album of all time in 2005.
+Speaking to Uncut, he stated:

 Imperial Bedroom has not been without its detractors, particularly regarding the production.
 Writing for Blender magazine, Douglas Wolk stated that the "hyperdense songwriting" and elaborate orchestrations make for a difficult listening experience, a sentiment echoed by Slant Magazine.
 Others, including Treblezine's Tyler Parks, have found it "pretentious" and "obsessed with its own virtuosity", while Jason Mendelsohn of PopMatters believed its lush set pieces were the record's greatest strength and weakness, becoming so "overwrought" it makes you yearn for the artist's simpler works.
 Costello himself admitted in the 2002 liner notes that the record "is not exactly easy listening as it is".
 Gouldstone argues that "whatever your opinion of the production, Imperial Bedroom remains a collection of high-quality songs".